edickie/ciftify/docs/tutorials/example-usage.md

 ---

-## building qc snaps after recon-all
+## building qc snapshots after recon-all

 After we convert the files we should check the quality of the outputs.
-The following functions will creates snapshots for quality assurance and html pages for visualizing then together
+The following functions will create snapshots for quality assurance and html pages for visualizing them together

 Note: the `subject` step is run once per participant.
-The `index` steps can be run once at the end.
+The `index` step can be run once at the end.

 ```sh
 cifti_vis_recon_all subject --ciftify-work-dir /home/data/ciftify_demo_02 sub-50005